Genesis 2:15. The Lord God took the man and put him in the garden of Eden to work it and keep it.

-Most importantly priests served God by serving and protecting the people.
+Old Testament priests served God by serving and protecting the people.
 That’s what priests do.
-That’s what image bearers do.
-And that’s what Adam and Eve failed to do.
+And that’s what all image bearers were created to do.
+And, sadly, that’s what Adam and Eve failed to do.
 They served themselves rather than God and each other.
 They failed to protect the garden and each other from evil.
 Just one generation later their son, Cain, a “tiller (abad) of the ground” will murder his brother and when confronted by God will cry out “Am I my brother’s keeper (shamar)?”

 Yes, you are, Cain.
 We all are.

 Jesus Christ came to earth to fulfill Genesis 2:15.
 He was put on earth by God.
 He was gently rested into the womb of Mary.
-Jesus was sent to abad and shamar on earth.
-To serve and protect us mankind through his life and death for us on the cross.
-Unlike Adam, he wasn’t placed into a garden paradise.
+Jesus was sent to abad and shamar on Earth.
+To serve and protect mankind through his life and death for us on the cross.
+But unlike Adam, he wasn’t placed into a garden paradise.
 He was placed into a spiritually formless and void wilderness desperately in need of re-creation.
 A new creation that starts with Christ in us.